Deploy with Solidity

 </Accordion>

-When deploying or verifying a contract, `hardhat.config.js` will pull your private keys and RPC URL from the `.env` file and use them to deploy and verify your contracts.
+When deploying a contract, `hardhat.config.js` pulls your private key and RPC URL from the `.env` file.
 You can also specify the Solidity version and compiler settings in the `solidity` object.

 ## Deploy and Interact